rock3125/pi/README.md

 X=jj
 ```

-Everything that works at the prompt works over the socket — queries, new
+Everything that works at the prompt works over the socket, queries, new
 clauses, `list`, `delete`, `load`, `new`, `help`.
 Several commands can go down
 one connection and are answered in order; `exit` closes that connection and
 leaves the server running.

 The prompt stays live while clients are connected, and they all share one
-database — a clause typed at the prompt is visible to every client, and a
+database, a clause typed at the prompt is visible to every client, and a
 clause a client asserts is visible at the prompt.

 Each connection gets its own thread, but **commands are executed one at a